elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-athena-insufficient-permissions.md

    aws kms create-grant --key-id <KMS key ARN> --grantee-principal <Your Amazon QuickSight Role ARN> --operations Decrypt
    ```

-   Amazon QuickSight role ARN is of the format `arn:aws:iam::<account id>:role/service-role/aws-quicksight-servicerole-v<version no.>` and can be accessed from IAM console\.
+   The Amazon Resource Name \(ARN\) for the Amazon QuickSight role has the format `arn:aws:iam::<account id>:role/service-role/aws-quicksight-servicerole-v<version no.>` and can be accessed from the IAM console\.
 To find your KMS key ARN, use the S3 console\.
-Go to the bucket that contains your data file\.
-Then click on the **Overview** tab\.
+Go to the bucket that contains your data file and choose the **Overview** tab\.
 The key is located near **KMS key ID**\.